MicrosoftDocs/licensed-hardware/licensed-hardware/process-reporting.md

 Also known as the "rhythm of the business" the agreement outlines the quarterly reporting requirements for both royalty reporting and projected forecasts.

-Once onboarded templates and process are shared with the licensee.
+Once onboarded, templates and process are shared with the licensee.